-Another great thing about Castaway Cay is that there is more than one beach to choose from.
+Another great thing about Disney Castaway Cay is that there is more than one beach to choose from.

 The closest beach to the ship is Castaway Cay Family Beach.
 As you would expect, this is the most popular beach on the island.
 The Castaway Cay Family Beach is set out in a number of different areas.

-Human nature being what it is, most people don’t want to venture far from the ship.
+Human nature being what it is, most people don’t want to venture far from the Disney ship.
 Therefore the rule seems to be that the further you get from the ship, the less populated the beach is.

-We don’t think that Castaway Cay ever seems that crowded, but it isn’t empty either.
-If you want to get your preferred spot on the Castaway Cay Family Beach you need to be one of the first batch of guests off the ship.
+We don’t think that Castaway Cay ever seems that crowded.
+But it isn’t empty either.
+If you want to get your preferred spot on the Castaway Cay Family Beach you need to be one of the first groups of guests off the ship.

-Sitting on a beach is definitely not our thing – anywhere else in the world except Serenity Bay.
+Sitting on a beach is definitely not my thing – anywhere else in the world except Serenity Bay.
 However, here Disney has created the perfect beach paradise which even people like me can actually relax on for more than 15 minutes!

 You can leave the kids in Scuttle’s Cove if you want to catch some time on Serenity Bay.
 We say it is worth it, even if it is just for a couple of hours out of the day.

 Castaway Cay Cabanas

-There are 21 Castaway Cay Cabanas and they generally all sell out as soon as booking opens.
-What this means is that usually you have to be a Disney cruise concierge guest to even have a chance of booking one.
+There are 24 Castaway Cay Cabanas and they generally all sell out as soon as booking opens.
+What this means is that usually, you have to be a Disney cruise concierge guest to even have a chance of booking one.

 Most of the Cabanas are on the Family Beach, but there are some available on Serenity Bay.
 The Serenity Bay cabanas are slightly easier to book – most people go on a Disney cruise with their children.

-They are wooden cabana structures which have the front open to one of the Castaway Cay beaches.
-They also give the lucky few who book them some extra things such as free rafts, tubes and snorkel gear.
+They are wooden cabana structures that have the front open to one of the Castaway Cay beaches.
+They also give the lucky few who book them some extra things such as free rafts, tubes, and snorkel gear.
 There are more things which we will detail later.

-The Cast Member will give you a tour of your cabana and make sure that you know about all of the perks and amenities.
+The Cast Member will give you a tour of your Castaway Cay cabana.
+They will make sure that you know about all of the perks and amenities.
 If you want anything then a Cast Member can easily be called with the push button in the cabana.
 They will even come back and transport you anywhere you want to go with the golf cart at any time during your stay.

 It is an amazing experience to sit outside on the deck – there is a ceiling fan in case you get too warm.
 You will probably find that you spend a lot of your time outside there on the deck close to the sand.